 Uppsala Winter Photo by Indira Selimovic

 Uppsala offers a number of Programmes and Courses Taught in English.
 Some are groups of courses organized around a central theme and those include Swedish Language and Culture (fall only), Media Studies (usually full year but possible for single semester), and Peace and Conflict Studies (spring only).
 These programs are worth a full-semester's worth of credit.
-Single subject courses (also called independent or separate courses) include Anthropology, Biology, Communication, Computer Science, Geography, International Studies, European Studies, Jewish Studies, Law, Math/Statistics, Political Science, Psychology, Religion/Theology, Sociology, and Women's/Gender Studies.
+Single subject courses (also called independent or separate courses) include Anthropology, Biology, Communication, Computer Science, Geography, International Studies, European Studies, Jewish Studies, Law (two years background required), Math/Statistics, Political Science, Religion/Theology, Sociology, Women's/Gender Studies, and more.

 Students with no Swedish language training are required to take a Swedish language course to enhance the cultural experience.
 Fall semester students are encouraged to attend the intensive Swedish pre-session in August before the fall semester/academic year begins (as this lengthens your abroad experience, this is the preferred option for greater immersion, and it is a credit-bearing course, which is beneficial).
 However, if the pre-session dates do not work due to conflict with internship or work experiences, or if the pre-session program is full, students may take a Swedish course during the semester instead that is designed to be taken alongside regular courses.
 Spring semester students take the semester Swedish language course, as no language pre-session is available that term.
 See here for more information.